moisespr123/GoogleDriveUploadTool/README.md

 1. drag and drop one or more file or folder.
 2. press "Upload".

+**-OR-**

+Go to File -> Upload -> Select File or Folder

+* You don't need to perform step 2 if you enabled the "Start Uploads Automatically" in the Options menu
 * When uploading folders that contains subfolders and subfiles, The original file and folder structure will be kept in Google Drive.
 * If an upload is interrupted or the software or the PC crashes, you'll be prompted to continue the upload where it left of if you are uploading the same file as before.
 If you attempt to upload another file after the first one got interrumpted, you will lose the ability to resume the previous file.
 If the software is still open and the connection is interrupted, it will attempt to continue the upload.